 While such nanoparticles as quantum dots have many advantages, as stated above, they also have several setbacks and limitations that can affect their functions.

 The optical properties of many nanoparticles are directly linked to their core structure.
 For this reason, they are not flexible which may affect the level of overall brightness.
 Therefore, it becomes necessary to modify their surfaces.

 While this can help improve their properties, it also introduces additional issues given that such modifications also tend to increase the final size.
-On the other hand, a majority of nanoparticles are not biodegradable which has raised concerns over long-term toxicity issues.
+As well, a majority of nanoparticles are not biodegradable which has raised concerns over long-term toxicity issues.

 Alexander P. Demchenko.
 (2010).
 Advanced Fluorescence Reporters in Chemistry and Biology II: Molecular: Molecular Constructions, Polymers and Nanoparicles.

 Andreas Reisch and Andrey S. Klymchenko.
 (2016).
 Fluorescent Polymer Nanoparticles Based on Dyes: Seeking Brighter Tools for Bioimaging. ncbi.

 Dahai Ren, Bin Wang, Chen Hu, and Zheng You.
 (2017).
 Quantum dot probes for cellular analysis.
 Analytical Methods.